When we think of trouble and suffering in the Biblical context, the person most likely to come to our minds is Job. This is what Job said,

 A former colleague of mine suffers a failed marriage.
 She finds a measure of relief from her constant pain by smoking, overworking, and partying her head and hips off.
 Today, her life is in a far more pathetic state spiritually and physically than she was in when I first met her.
 There are strong indications that this woman – once a beautiful, talented and affectionate lady – is now possessed by several demons who have taken advantage of her dissipated state of mind to try to destroy her completely.

 Afflicted child of God, as you go through your severe trial, be on your highest alert against being drawn to anything that would serve to allay your pain – anything you know in your heart your Savior wouldn’t recommend in your present situation.
 If you are not prayerfully alert, you initially wouldn’t even recognize something you do as a harmful coping mechanism.
 But God has provided innumerable safe ways you can effectively cope with any degree of pain that life’s various troubles lash you with.
-Instead of calling them coping mechanisms, which has a negative connotation to the term, I prefer to call them ’principles of endurance’.
+Instead of calling them coping mechanisms, I prefer to call them ’principles of endurance’.

-It is God himself, if you seek it from him on your knees, who will gently show you what principles of endurance you can apply in any particular trouble, which will enable you to endure it patiently until you come out of it.
+It is God himself who will gently show you what principles of endurance you can apply in any particular trouble, which will enable you to endure the present suffering patiently until you come out of it.
 And come out of each trouble, you surely will sooner or later.
 That’s one of the great promises of God to his people going through all kinds of trials.

 For your reassurance, he repeats this promise just a couple of verses later.